Getting My Car Fixed Without Getting Ripped Off

 Does the window regulator really cost $150?
 Well, no. I found the same part for $63, $90 and $100.
 But I guess I’m at their mercy, because while I could buy the part, I can’t install it, so they get a markup.

 Why Doesn’t Toyota Tell Me These Things?
+Or Do They?

-I know when I need to get my roots done.
+I know when I need to get my hair done.
 I know when someone has left pizza crusts under the sofa.
 I know when I need a colonoscopy.
 So why don’t I know that my car needs a new timing belt?

 If these things are that important, it should be an ongoing conversation with Toyota.
 So I went to Toyota’s web site to see what they had to say.
 After spending some time on the site, creating an account and going down some blind alleys, I found a maintenance schedule.
 It said the same thing Diego said: this is all recommended maintenance.